In page navigation

 Share dealing refers to the practice of holding shares in a particular company over the long term.
 When investing like this, you’re seeking to profit either from dividend payments or an increase in the stock’s price over time.

-When investing your money this way, it is important to do thorough fundamental analysis of the company in which you are investing.
+When investing your money this way, it is important to do thorough financial analysis of the company in which you are investing.
 You want to put your money in a stock you believe will trend upwards over time, even if there is some market volatility along the way, rather than get distracted by shorter term peaks and troughs.

 - Can build wealth over time to achieve financial goals